Malpractice Lawsuits Against Psychiatrists in Maryland

 - Suicide attempt failure to commit malpractice claim filed in Maryland in 2018

 - Example marriage counselor negligence lawsuit

 - Involuntary commitment (and a crazy host of other things) lawsuit

 - An interesting case where the lawsuit alleges lithium overdose as the cause of catastrophic brain injuries.

 Not many of these cases go to trial.
 Maybe more than any other malpractice case, there are "Oh, they clearly screwed up and this case will be settled" or "This case is ridiculous and frivolous" and will never even make it to a jury.

 These are all plaintiffs' verdicts and favorable settlements.
 These are useful but limited tools in evaluating the monetary value of psychiatry related medical malpractice cases.
 There is no question: each case is different.

 - Oklahoma, 2013: $100,000 Settlement.
-A 64 year old man presents to an inpatient psychiatric facility operated by Defendant, stating he was suicidal.
-An attendant checked his belongings, but failed to remove a drawstring from a pair of shorts.
-He was ordered to be placed on suicide precaution with 15 minute monitoring.
+A 64-year-old man presents to an inpatient psychiatric facility operated by Defendant, stating he was suicidal.
+An attendant checked his belongings but failed to remove a drawstring from a pair of shorts.
+He was ordered to be placed on suicide precaution with 15-minute monitoring.
 A treating doctor subsequently ordered that the suicide precautions be discontinued, despite his remaining depressed, withdrawn, and anxious.
-Several day later, he hanged himself using the drawstring.
-Suit was filed by his estate alleging that the Defendant was vicariously liable for its employee’s failure to implement and continue appropriate precautions.
+Several days later, he hanged himself using the drawstring. a Lawsuit was filed alleging that the Defendant was vicariously liable for its employee’s failure to implement and continue appropriate precautions.
 The parties reached a settlement in the amount of $100,000.